 Loyola 402 | 296-5754 | firstname.lastname@example.org

-Rooted in the Jesuit, Catholic tradition, Campus Ministry serves a vibrantly diverse, yet inclusive community of young men and women committed to exploring, understanding, and deepening a faith that does justice in their lives.
+Rooted in the Jesuit, Catholic tradition, Campus Ministry serves a vibrantly diverse, yet inclusive community of people committed to exploring, understanding, and deepening a faith that does justice in their lives.
 Campus Ministry supports the religious and spiritual lives of students though daily and Sunday Mass, regular ecumenical Christian worship services, opportunities for interfaith dialogue and prayer, retreats, faith formation, as well as through a variety of service and social justice focused opportunities.
 Each Campus Minister is also committed to providing an additional layer of support for our students through connection, conversation and pastoral care.

 Seattle University’s Learning Management System (LMS), Canvas, is a web-based application designed to distribute course content, track and assess student work, communicate with students, and facilitate online collaborations.
 Canvas is built with student-centered learning and accessibility in mind; students find the Canvas user experience intuitive and comparable with web applications they already use.
 Faculty support for Canvas is provided through an online quick start tutorial and help guides, a 24/7 help desk, and workshops and individual consultations in the Center for Digital Learning and Innovation.